 I’m sitting among a tower of tissues as I write this, nose rubbed raw from wiping away the product of a thousand sneezes.
 I’m sick and sore, and figured it was a perfect time to talk about the latest Dr. Bronner’s creation: our new Arnica-Menthol Organic Magic Balm.

-Whether you’ve fallen prey to the seasonal flu (complete with all the magical aches & pains) or you’re growing older and experiencing the humbling groans of an aging body, there’s nothing quite like the stimulating chill and subsequent relief of a menthol massage.
+Whether you’ve fallen prey to the seasonal flu (complete with all the magical aches & pains) or you’re experiencing the humbling groans of an aging body, there’s nothing quite like the stimulating chill and subsequent relief of a menthol massage.

 David Bronner (CEO of Dr. Bronner’s) created this balm a few years ago to heal his own aches and pains from surfing.
 Soon enough, he started giving the stuff out to friends and family to help treat their backaches and arthritis, and they urged him to bring the product to market.